 January 2 - 13, 2019

-Earth 130V is a thirteen day excursion on the big island of Hawaii to study the geology of the island in general, with an emphasis on the volcanic processes of Kilauea volcano.
-The course is offered as part of the Fall 2016 class schedule, but will take place during the winter break between semesters.
+Earth 130V is a twelve day excursion on the big island of Hawaii to study the geology of the island in general, with an emphasis on the volcanic processes of Kilauea volcano.
+The course is offered as part of the Fall 2018 class schedule, but will take place during the winter break between semesters.

 Earth 130V is field oriented (a lot of hiking!), using principles and concepts learned in first year geology classes and applied in the field to understand and interpret earth processes.
 Students are required to keep a field notebook, complete a mapping project, take morning quizzes, and actively participate in geologic projects, discussions, and critiques.
 This is truly a unique opportunity for you to visit, study, and interpret the processes of an active volcano in a beautiful, tropical setting.